pinpoint-apm/pinpoint-c-agent/README.md

 **Visit [our official web site](http://naver.github.io/pinpoint/) for more information and [Latest updates on Pinpoint](https://naver.github.io/pinpoint/news.html)**

-The current stable version is [v0.1.1](https://github.com/naver/pinpoint-c-agent/releases).
+The current stable version is [v0.2.0](https://github.com/naver/pinpoint-c-agent/releases).

 # Pinpoint C Agent

-It is an agent written by C/C++ PHP python language.
+It is an agent written by C++, PHP, python language.
 And we hope to support other languages by this agent.
 Until now, it supports PHP language.

 ## Getting Started